-The UCC28510 series of combination PFC/PWM controllers provide complete control functionality any off-line power system requiring compliance with the IEC1000-3-2 harmonic reduction requirements.
+The UCC28521 and UCC28528 combination PFC/PWM controllers provide complete control functionality for any off-line power system requiring compliance with the IEC1000-3-2 harmonic reduction requirements.
 By combining the control and drive signals for the PFC and the PWM stages into a single device, significant performance and cost benefits are gained.
-By managing the modulation mechanisms of the two stages PFC (leading-edge modulation for and trailing-edge modulation for PWM), the ripple current in the boost capacitor is minimized.